 Note

 In this Section, we will create a minimal sample to get started with Metavision SDK in Python.
 The goal of this sample is to introduce in the simplest possible way some basic concepts of Metavision SDK and create a first running example.

 This tutorial will guide you in the creation of the source code step by step.
-For convenience, the full source code can also be found in <install-prefix>/share/metavision/sdk/core/python_samples/metavision_sdk_get_started when installing Metavision SDK from installer or packages.
+For convenience, the full source code can also be found in <install-prefix>/share/metavision/sdk/stream/python_samples/metavision_sdk_get_started when installing Metavision SDK from installer or packages.
 For other deployment methods, check the page Path of Samples.

+Note